keepassxreboot/keepassxc/.github/CONTRIBUTING.md

 ### Using AI

 Generative AI is fast becoming a first-party feature in most development environments, including GitHub itself.
 If you use Generative AI to write the vast majority of your submission (e.g., agent-based or vibe coding) then you **must document your use of AI** in your pull request.
 Please include the service you used and/or model that generated the code.
-All code submissions go through a rigourous review process regardless of the development workflow used.
+All code submissions go through a rigorous review process regardless of the development workflow used.

 ### Pull requests